Vibrant colors and ease of maintenence are what make croton a great houseplant. Know everything about Croton Plant Care Indoors and more!

 Requirements for Growing Croton Indoors

-Crotons prefer full sunlight but can also tolerate partial light too.
-The sunlight is directly linked to the intensity of the color of the foliage.
-So, to achieve a full, vibrant, stunning color, the plant should be placed on a bright, sunny spot with good light.
-A south-facing window would be an ideal spot.
+Crotons prefer several hours of direct sunlight but can also tolerate being in full day bright indirect light too.
+Light exposure is directly linked to the intensity of the color of the foliage.
+So, to achieve full, vibrant color, the plant should be placed in a bright spot that receives a combination of direct and indirect daylight.
+A south-facing window would be an ideal spot!

 The tropical evergreen prefers well-drained soil with lots of organic matter.
 Any good quality potting mix designed for an indoor plant would aid in its growth well.
 You can also use organic compost and peat moss in equal quantities.